timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-17.md

 ## Enacting the Plan

 Once the _dark heart_ is in place, the ritual can begin.
 The adventurers and their allies take up a position not far from the _dark heart_, close to where the demons will appear.
 Where exactly depends on the placement of the talisman and the adventurers' own tactics and plans.
-They can use a <fetch-data type="spell">sending</fetch-data> spell to signal Vizeran to begin the ritual once the talisman is in place.
-(If none of the characters can cast <fetch-data type="spell">sending</fetch-data>, Vizeran can provide the spell on a _spell scroll_).
+They can use a <wc-fetch type="spell">sending</wc-fetch> spell to signal Vizeran to begin the ritual once the talisman is in place.
+(If none of the characters can cast <wc-fetch type="spell">sending</wc-fetch>, Vizeran can provide the spell on a _spell scroll_).

 Vizeran (assisted by Grin if the apprentice is available), performs the complex ritual in the sanctum of his tower.
 The ritual causes the dark heart to radiate a summons throughout the Underdark using the faerzress-an irresistible call drawing the demons toward it.
 When the ritual reaches its conclusion at the end of nine hours, portals of faerzress form.
 All the demons and demon lords in the Underdark are drawn through those portals, appearing together in the area around the dark heart talisman.